 Carophyll® Red (canthaxanthin)

 Carophyll Red helps improve broiler skin coloration.
-Feeding level varies by country, so consult your DSM representative for specific programs.
+Feeding level varies by country, so consult your dsm-firmenich representative for specific programs.
 Also, Carophyll Red is used in salmon feeds in Canada to support pigmentation.
 Carophyll Red is used to support chick development in breeder programs, through its antioxidant properties.

 Carophyll® Yellow (apo-ester carotenal) – Approved in Canada only